 The KitchenAid KSM75WH Stand Mixer is a good alternative to the flagship Artisan series with a slightly more affordable price tag.
 Rather than having a 300-watt motor, the KitchenAid KSM75WH Stand Mixer utilizes a 956-watt version.
 This is considered powerful and should cover most of your needs.
 The KSM75WH also features a total of 10-speed control for outstanding mixing precision.

 The KitchenAid Classic is a good choice for those who enjoy baking as a hobby.
 It is powerful enough to mix cookie dough and batter effortlessly but might have difficulties in mixing thicker and heavier dough.
 If you plan on using your stand mixer daily, I recommend you go with a heavy-duty stand mixer.
 The KitchenAid Classic is more suitable for the occasional baking.

 3. Hamilton Beach Electric Stand Mixer

-If you are specifically looking for a compact and lightweight stand mixer, then I recommend you direct your attention towards the Hamilton Beach Electric Stand Mixer.
+If you are specifically looking for a compact and lightweight stand mixer, I recommend you direct your attention to the Hamilton Beach Electric Stand Mixer.
 The Hamilton Beach Stand Mixer is surprisingly compact and lightweight.
 What's more impressive about this stand mixer is that, despite its size, it manages to deliver a whopping 300-watt power giving its motor quite a punch.
-In fact, the Hamilton Beach Stand Mixer can easily knead bread dough!
+The Hamilton Beach Stand Mixer can quickly knead bread dough!
 Additionally, all additional attachments are dishwasher-safe, making cleanups a breeze.

 If you are looking for a compact and budget-friendly stand mixer, then Hamilton Beach is definitely as good as it gets.
 I do have questions about the stand mixer's overall longevity which is why I would only recommend this stand mixer for occasional baking.